tsepton/ummi_usability/README.md

 ### Writing multimodal interfaces

-Creating any multimodal interface with Ummi begins by declaring a C# class that implements the `MMInterface`.
+Creating any multimodal interface with Ummi begins by declaring a C# class that implements `MMInterface`.

 The `MMInterface` is used to register one (or more) sets of multimodal actions that a user should be capable of performing.
 Each user action is grouped within a set of actions, where a set is a class that needs to be both `public` and `static`, capable of grouping as many actions as needed.
 Each action is written as a `public` and `static` method, and it is registered with the `UserAction` annotation.
 The `UserAction` annotation takes a string parameter, which represents the typical sentence you would want your user to say in order to execute the associated action.